 INTRODUCTION

-On, 2017, the Jersey City Municipal Council
+On, June 14, 2017, the Jersey City Municipal Council adopted a resolution declaring the Brunswick Triangle Study Area 2 as an area in need of rehabilitation.
+While the study area was known and referred to as the Brunswick Triangle, the redevelopment plan is renamed the Enos Jones Redevelopment Plan.

-This redevelopment plan focuses on historically industrial neighborhood adjacent to the New Jersey Turnpike, and in between and including Mary Benson Park and Enos Jones Park, in the western part of downtown Jersey City.
-The area includes 113 parcels equaling approximately 23 acres.
+This redevelopment plan focuses on historically industrial neighborhood adjacent to the New Jersey Turnpike, Enos Jones Park, in the western part of downtown Jersey City.
+The area includes 64 parcels equaling approximately 13 acres, 6 of which are Enos Jones Park.
 Development in this western portion of downtown Jersey City has come a slower rate than along the waterfront or within designated historic districts.
 The land today remains mostly improved with buildings that are over 50 years old and industrial/commercial warehousing in use in need of substantial repair.
 However, the population increase has created a demand for more residential uses, and the former industrial, commercial warehouse uses are obsolete and deleterious on lots adjacent to residential and public open space.

 The redevelopment plan area is on land created by the drying and filling of the Mill Creek, beginning in 1837, finished approximately by 1890, to allow for the construction of the New Jersey Railroad.
 The Mill Creek was a tidal creek that ran through marshlands separating Harsimus Cove from the rest of Bergen.
 The creek emptied into Communipaw Bay at the south, and the Hudson River at the Hoboken border at the north.
 Later the Communipaw Bay was filled in by the Central Railroad of New Jersey.
 The Mill Creek was composed of the Harsimus Creek and the Bergen Creek.
 The Mill Creek continued southward, and then both creeks met up around Christopher Columbus Boulevard.
 All of the land in between these two creek beds was marshland.
 The plan area accounts for some of the lowest elevations in downtown Jersey City.